SAP-samples/ui5-typescript-helloworld/README.md

 The error says:
 > Property 'getText' does not exist on type 'MyControl'.

-And indeed : ALL accessor methods for ALL properties, aggregations, associatins and events are generated by UI5 at runtime, so the TypeScript environment cannot know about them at development and build time!
+And indeed : ALL accessor methods for ALL properties, aggregations, associatins and events are generated by UI5 at *runtime*, so the TypeScript environment cannot know about them at development and build time!
 Once you use the control in your application a bit more and try to interact via its API, this issue will become apparent.
 But it will also hit you when accessing the API in further methods of the control, as it grows.

 In addition, TypeScript doesn't know anything about the constructor signatures.
 You can give (or omit) an ID and initialize the entire control API by constructing it like this: